Ancient China in Context

 "The Emergence of China will provide an indispensable point of reference for all scholars working on the period, regardless of discipline; I also anticipate assigning it as a textbook in courses on early Chinese thought" - Dan Robins, Richard Stockton College

-There are eight topical chapters, each treating a major subject in chronological order: (1) Antiquity, (2) The Economy, (3) The State, (4) The Serving Elite, (5) War and Peace, (6) The People, (7) Transcendence, and (8) The Chin Empire.
-Each chapter includes one or more brief Methodological Moments, as samples of the philological method on which the work is based.
-Occasional footnote references to historical parallels in Greece, Rome, the Ancient Near East, and the mediaeval-to-modern transition in Europe, which at many points the Chinese classical period resembles.
+There are six topical chapters, each treating a major subject in chronological order, framed by a preliminary background chapter and a concluding survey of the eventual Empire.
+Each chapter includes several brief Methodological Moments, as samples of the philological method on which the work is based.
+Occasional footnotes point to historical parallels in Greece, Rome, the Ancient Near East, and the mediaeval-to-modern transition in Europe, which at many points the Chinese classical period resembles.
 At the back of the book are a guide to alternate Chinese romanizations, a list of passages translated, and a subject index.

 A preliminary version of The Emergence of China was classroom-tested, and the suggestions of teachers and students were incorporated into the final version.
 The results of those classroom trials, in both history and philosophy classes, were favorable: